 Once you have determined what type of septic system is required for your parcel, a permit to install the septic system can be issued.
 An accurate plot plan of the proposed system must be submitted with the application.
 Applications can be obtained from this website, directly from our office in person, by mail or by fax.
 Call our office for the permit fee schedule.
 Please note that only a licensed contractor may apply for and install a septic system.
 The contractor's license must be current and in good standing.
 Contractor's licenses with the following designation are permitted to install septic systems:

 - General A Engineering

 In lieu of a contractor's license, a property owner may install a septic system only if the owner-builder installs the septic system themselves.
-Click here for additional information.
+Review the Owner - Builder Policy for additional information.

 After the permit is completely filled out and paid for, it will be reviewed by Environmental Compliance staff.
 You will need to email, fax, or leave the application and plot plan at EMD's public service counter.